synvek/synvek/readme-project.md

 Synvek is built on Rust & Deno & Tauri & Mistral.rs/Candel.
 It can run & caht with  AI with single exectual application.

-### Mutliple model support.
+### Mutliple models support.
 Chat completion, image generation or voice output in one application and one chat.

 ### Function call & MCP support